wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

         Note that this method must include the ``-v option`` that indicates the location of the CA. If this option is not included, a warning message will be displayed and the connection will be established without verifying the Wazuh manager.

-     3. To enable the communication with the Wazuh manager, edit the Wazuh agent's ``/var/ossec/etc/ossec.conf`` configuration file:
+     3. To enable the communication with the Wazuh manager, edit the Wazuh agent's configuration file placed at ``/var/ossec/etc/ossec.conf``.

       .. include:: ../../_templates/registrations/common/client_server_section.rst